 After filling everyone in on my interpretation of the events that transpired here in my house this evening, they could not believe their ears!
 What I told them had occurred was as vivid as life itself.
 No matter the assurances, the proofs, and the like, I will always be under the suspicion that nothing short of Madness happened here tonight.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, J. M.A.
 QuinnWrite a Review